This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 - Heat a large skillet and 2 tablespoons olive oil over medium-high heat.
 Add the mushrooms, ½ teaspoon salt and ½ teaspoon pepper.
-Cook, stirring occasionally until browned, about 8 minutes.
+Cook, stirring occasionally until moisture is released and then evaporated and the mushrooms are browned on both sides.

 Recipe Notes